Nuclear power: Breeding

 Breeding is the process of converting non-fissile material into fissile material that can be used as nuclear fuel.
 The non-fissile material that can be used for this process is called fertile material, and constitute the vast majority of current nuclear waste.
 This breeding process occurs naturally in breeder reactors.
 As opposed to light water thermal-neutron reactors, which use uranium-235 (0.7% of all natural uranium), fast-neutron breeder reactors use uranium-238 (99.3% of all natural uranium) or thorium.
 A number of fuel cycles and breeder reactor combinations are considered to be sustainable or renewable sources of energy.
 In 2006 it was estimated that with seawater extraction, there was likely five billion years' worth of uranium resources for use in breeder reactors.

 Breeder technology has been used in several reactors, but as of 2006, the high cost of reprocessing fuel safely requires uranium prices of more than US$200/kg before becoming justified economically.

-Breeder reactors are however being developed for their potential to burn up all of the actinides (the most active and dangerous components) in the present inventory of nuclear waste, while also producing power and creating additional quantities of fuel for more reactors via the breeding process.
+Breeder reactors are however being developed for their potential to burn all of the actinides (the most active and dangerous components) in the present inventory of nuclear waste, while also producing power and creating additional quantities of fuel for more reactors via the breeding process.
 As of 2017, there are two breeders producing commercial power, BN-600 reactor and the BN-800 reactor, both in Russia.
 The Phénix breeder reactor in France was powered down in 2009 after 36 years of operation.
 Both China and India are building breeder reactors.
 The Indian 500 MWe Prototype Fast Breeder Reactor is in the commissioning phase, with plans to build more.

 Another alternative to fast-neutron breeders are thermal-neutron breeder reactors that use uranium-233 bred from thorium as fission fuel in the thorium fuel cycle.
 Thorium is about 3.5 times more common than uranium in the Earth's crust, and has different geographic characteristics.
 India's three-stage nuclear power programme features the use of a thorium fuel cycle in the third stage, as it has abundant thorium reserves but little uranium.

 Decommissioning

 Nuclear decommissioning is the process of dismantling a nuclear facility to the point that it no longer requires measures for radiation protection, returning the facility and its parts to a safe enough level to be entrusted for other uses.
 Due to the presence of radioactive materials, nuclear decommissioning presents technical and economic challenges.
 The costs of decommissioning are generally spread over the lifetime of a facility and saved in a decommissioning fund.